cggonzal/monolith/ws/README.md

 ### How It Works

 1. **Database Setup (GORM):**
-   The `main` function opens a SQLite database and runs auto-migration on the `Message` model.
-This model stores the channel, content, and creation time for each message.
+   The `Message` model stores the channel, content, and creation time for each message.

 2. **Hub:**
    The `Hub` struct keeps track of active channels and client subscriptions.
 It listens for three types of events: